Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

 =====================

-The following MPEG class controls deal with MPEG encoding settings that are specific to the Conexant CX23415 and CX23416 MPEG encoding chips.
+The following MPEG class controls deal with MPEG encoding settings that are specific to the woke Conexant CX23415 and CX23416 MPEG encoding chips.

 .. _cx2341x-control-id: